Should You Hire a Contractor or Do It Yourself?

 To successfully complete a DIY home project requires a certain baseline level of skill.
 This does not always translate from one project to another.
 For example, a homeowner who has laid vinyl flooring may not know how to lay tile or carpet.

-Evaluating each step in the project and performing it correctly is crucial to the home update’s success.
+Evaluating each step in the building project and performing it correctly is crucial to the home update’s success.
 Home projects may require a combination of skills and specialty equipment.
 Do you own and know how to safely operate a nail gun, for instance?
 What about ways to remove stuck-on floor adhesive?
 People who need help knowing where to start or their way around tools are better off hiring a professional home contractor.

 2. Experience

 Although skill and experience are related, they are not exactly the same thing.
-Many people know their way around a handsaw, level, and a hammer.
+Many people know their way around a basic handsaw, level, and hammer.
 That doesn’t mean they’re ready to renovate a kitchen.

-Homeowners may need to gain experience in the project in question, which may affect if they can complete it.
 Sometimes, related experience does give people a knowledge base to figure out each task.
 Someone who knows how to assemble furniture may be able to extend their knowledge into assembling cabinetry kits.
 But be careful–just because you’ve successfully figured out IKEA furniture directions doesn’t make you experienced at cabinetry, built-ins, or hanging a mantle.

 3. Time

-Home contractors are professionals who specialize in tasks.
+Home contractors are professionals who specialize in their trade.
 The longer they’ve been in business, the more time they’ve had to refine their skills as painters, plumbers, installers, and floorers.
-However, homeowners tend to have less skill, experience, and access to time-saving equipment as professional home contractors.
-It makes sense that the project will take longer.
+They have developed systems that minimize construction waste while moving efficiently through the work.

 This may not be an issue for an individual with a lot of spare time and an interest in developing knowledge.
-Homeowners lacking the extra time will find delays and lack of experience quickly stretching out the project beyond their expectations.
-Professionals will take the least time from start to finish because they’ve established processes that make the job go quickly.
-They know their way around their tools, have the right equipment to speed up the job and work faster because they are experienced.
+Homeowners lacking the extra time will find delays and lack of experience quickly stretching out the project timeline beyond their expectations.

 4. Commitment

 A home renovation project is a major commitment.
 Instead of heading to the movies or spending the evening kicking back around the grill, it’s about work.
-That work means investing hours in preparing, doing the renovation, and cleaning up afterward.
+That hands-on work means investing hours in preparing, doing the renovation, and cleaning up afterward.
 And remember, big projects always seem to take longer than you think.

 So ask yourself, how ready and willing are you to make this kind of commitment?